-* Direct Marketing is absolutely alive + well because the Silents and the older Boomer group prefer direct mail as a means of communication.
+* Direct Marketing is absolutely alive + well.
+This is because the Silents and the older Boomer group enjoy direct mail as a means of communication.

-* Direct Mail will continue to be an important Fund Raising Tool for these two market segments.
+* The Mail will continue to be an important Fund Raising Tool for these two market segments.

 * Marketers will be successful if they take the trouble to mail material with appropriate messaging & response vehicles to the Silents and Boomer groups.

-Bottom line, the fund raising dollars derived from direct mail to these 2 highly affluent and responsive generational groups is huge.
+Bottom line, in generational marketing the fund raising dollars derived from direct mail to these 2 highly affluent and responsive generational groups is huge.
 Smart marketers need to understand what makes these groups tick and use them accordingly.

 Lets start with the group Chuck calls “The Silents”.
 The Silents are those individuals born between 1927 -1945.
-They are patriotic and private.
+Silents are patriotic and private.
 They appreciate information and will process it accordingly.
-They respond to rational appeals.
+This generation respond to rational appeals.
 They paid their dues and are ready to take advantage of the rewards.
-They worked hard for their money and are at the stage in life where they can enjoy it and donate it to causes that interest them.
+This cohort worked hard for their money and are at the stage in life where they can enjoy it and donate it to causes that interest them.

 Don’t waste time or money mailing an appeal that they would consider a waste of their time.
 Provide information the reader can use to make an informed decision.
 Don’t expect to drive them to your website for a response – they will not input their credit card information.
 Make sure you provide a BRM and easy-to-digest response vehicle.
 Endorsements from well-respected persons work well.